wisniewskikr/chrisblog-it-cloud/spring-cloud/transactions/springcloud-transactions-saga-choreography/README.md

 This project can be tested in following configurations:
 * **Usage Manual**: infrastructure services are started as Docker containers.
 Application services are started manually in command line
-* **Usage Docker Compose**: all services are started as Docker containers definied in docker compose file.
+* **Usage Docker Compose**: all services are started as Docker containers defined in docker compose file.
 * **Usage Kubernetes (Kind)**: all services are started as Kubernetes pods.